Stieltjes analytic functions and higher order linear differential equations: Stieltjes- analytic functions

 Recall that

 for all $\left\lvert x\right\rvert<M$.
 We obtain, for all $x\in[c_1,c_2]$ such that $\left\lvert g_1^C(x)\right\rvert<M$,

 \end{proof}

-Note that the sequence of coefficients that appears in the formula~\eqref{formulaseries} is precisely the sequence of coefficients of the power series centered at $g_1^C(x)$ that defines the function $f$.
-Note also that we only needed the absolute convergence of the series of $g$-monomials for us to get to~\eqref{formulaseries1}.
+Note that we only needed the absolute convergence of the series of $g$-monomials for us to get to~\eqref{formulaseries1}.
 Applying both Proposition~\ref{gcontinuoconv} and Proposition~\ref{convergenciags} we conclude the following. \begin{cor} If $g$ is a continuous derivator and

 converges at some $c\in\mathbb{R}$ such that $g_1(c)\neq0$, then formula~\eqref{formulaseries} satisfies and